| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - Ascertain whether there are training implications but take care to avoid giving a false

-impression that training will be provided if they decide to remain. - Invite suggestions for improving operations within their area of work (e.g. policies and
+- Invite suggestions for improving operations within their area of work (e.g. policies and

-practices). - Ask if they wish to discuss other issues.
+- Ask if they wish to discuss other issues.

 - Review the job description and make any necessary amendments.